Marrying at Magdalene

 One of us is from another Christian denomination, does that matter?

 No, although it must be a Church of England minister who officiates at the legal elements of the marriage service.
 We are delighted to welcome people from all Christian denominations for marriage in Chapel.
-If you are regular members of another congregation, it may be possible to involve your priest, minister, or pastor in part of the service,
+If you are regular members of another congregation, it may be possible to involve your priest, minister, or pastor in part of the service.
+Roman Catholic weddings may be possible too in partnership with the University Catholic Chaplaincy.

 One of us is not baptised, does that matter?